 The lifestyles of people worldwide seem to be speeding up; with so many due dates and filled schedules, many people feel like they can’t find enough time to ensure a nutritionally balanced diet.
 Skipping meals, overindulging, and having replacement shakes are some of the unhealthy habits people turn to during their busy week.
 Some of you may be surprised to see that we’ve categorised replacement shakes as an unhealthy eating habit, and that’s understandable.

-Companies that sell such shakes often put their efforts into making their products look like wonder beverages, containing the right amounts of all the nutrients you need, in such a convenient form.
+Companies that sell such shakes often put their efforts into making their products look like wonder beverages, containing the right amounts of all the nutrients you need in such a convenient form.
 Still, it’s vital to pay attention to product labels, and if you end up reading too many unknown words, we highly advise you to make your own meal replacement shake using whole foods and some protein.
-Although having a low-calorie replacement meal in the liquid state may sound like a perfect weight loss solution – its downsides actually beat the perks.
+Although having a low-calorie replacement meal in a liquid state may sound like a perfect weight loss solution, you can also try the weight loss pills that are recommended by USmagazine.com their downsides actually beat the perks

 I’ve asked medical experts from A Better Weigh clinic to let us in on the disadvantages of drinking meal replacement shakes: